-Over the past eight years, I’ve supported many women and children on their healing journeys, with the gentle, natural therapeutics that naturopathic medicine provides.
-I’m inspired everyday by the guiding principles of my profession.
-They allow me to help you uncover the underlying causes of your health concerns and the potential obstacle to achieving your health related goals.
+Over the past thirteen years, I’ve supported many women and children on their healing journeys, with the gentle, natural therapeutics that naturopathic medicine provides.
+I’m inspired everyday by the guiding principles of the profession.
+They allow me to help you uncover the underlying causes of your health and breastfeeding concerns and the potential obstacles to achieving your health and infant feeding goals.

-My own journey in this profession began when I was studying Biopsychology at Mount Allison University, in Sackville, New Brunswick.
+My journey as a health practitioner began when I was studying Biopsychology at Mount Allison University, in Sackville, New Brunswick.
 After growing up in a small town in Ontario, I found myself nourished and energized by my Maritime surroundings – the woods, the sea and the fresh air were invigorating.
 I realize now, it was that experience that helped me understand my strong connection to nature and has become the foundation of my naturopathic practice and my life.

 During my studies at the Canadian College of Naturopathic Medicine, I was drawn further into the simple wisdom of the Nature Cure approach – using whole foods nutrition, lifestyle counselling, hydrotherapy and medicinal herbs to support each individual’s healing process.
 The rigorous naturopathic medical program and licensing examinations called me to learn the importance of taking care of myself amidst the busy-ness and stress of life and surrounding myself with a supportive network of family, friends, colleagues and other health practitioners.